 If you carry a balance more often than not, your best bet is to focus on reducing your debt.
 Transfer your high-interest debt to this card during the first 60 days you have the account, and pay 0% for 12 months after that.
 Keep in mind you’ll have to pay either $10 or 3% of the amount of each balance transfer, whichever is greater on transfers that qualify for the 0% promo.

 This card comes with very few benefits, but one is among those we’ve classified as excellent because of its superior value:

 - Travel accident insurance: Get up to $1 million in accident insurance at no additional cost.
 This covers you, your spouse, and your dependent children if there’s an incident while you’re on a flight or other eligible trip you’ve paid for with your card.

 Simmons Visa Card’s Other Features

 - Rental car collision insurance (secondary to your own policy)

-The Simmons Visa has standard security features, including opt-in fraud monitoring services that will send you texts or emails if potentially suspicious activity is detected.
+The Simmons Visa has standard security features, including fraud monitoring services that will send you texts or emails if potentially suspicious activity is detected.

 Simmons Visa Card’s Fees